magladko/AI_Tools_algorithms/README.md

-# Simple Python implementations of basic AI algorithms
+# Basics of AI tools and algorithms

 Examples of implementation of basic AI algorithms.